bathrobe/val/README.md

 # Valentine 🌹

-A narrative-aware AI Twitter agent powered by Claude.
+A narrative-aware AI Twitter agent.
+Powers @ValVonNeumann.
 By @joetforhire on Twitter.

 ## Overview